-The Booher Library provides space, resources, and services in support of the seminary’s mission.
+The Booher Library provides space, resources, and services in support of Seminary of the Southwest’s community of learning and formation.
 Traditional library practices are paired with new and innovative approaches to fostering information literacy and a lifelong love of learning.

 Booher Library Name